Bronte-Mckeown/ThoughtSpace/README.md

 What It Is: The Python interpreter is like a translator between human-readable Python code and the language that your computer understands.
 When you write Python code in VS Code, the Python interpreter takes that code and executes it, making your instructions come to life on your computer.
 Imagine It Like: The Python interpreter is like a magical friend who understands both your language (Python) and your computer's language.
 You tell your magical friend what you want to do in Python, and they make sure your computer understands and follows your instructions.

-Putting It All Together:
+##### Putting It All Together:

 Imagine you want to create a program that says "Hello, World!" on your computer screen.
 You write the instructions for this in Python inside Visual Studio Code (your notebook).
 When you run your program, Visual Studio Code uses the Python interpreter to translate your Python instructions into a language your computer understands.
 As a result, your computer displays "Hello, World!" on the screen.
 In summary, Visual Studio Code is your workspace, Python is the language you use to communicate with your computer, and the Python interpreter is the translator that makes sure your computer understands and carries out your Python instructions.

-#### Fork and Clone ThoughtSpace
+### Fork and Clone ThoughtSpace.

 1. Fork ThoughtSpace

+Please see instructions here: https://docs.github.com/en/get-started/quickstart/fork-a-repo

+This step creates your own remote copy of this repository.

-2. Clone ThoughtSpace to your local PC
+4. Clone ThoughtSpace to your local PC

+Launch GitHub Desktop on your computer.

+Find the Repository to Clone:
+Go to the forked GitHub repository using your web browser.
+Copy the URL of the repository.
+It looks like https://github.com/username/ThoughtSpace.git.

+Clone the Repository:
+In GitHub Desktop, click on the "File" menu in the upper-left corner.
+Select "Clone Repository..." from the dropdown menu.
+GitHub Desktop will open a dialog box.
+In this box:
+URL: Paste the URL of the repository you copied from GitHub.
+Local Path: Choose the local directory on your computer where you want to clone the repository.
+Click "Choose..." to select the folder.
+Click the "Clone" button to start the cloning process.

+GitHub Desktop will download the repository files to your computer.
+Wait for the process to finish.
+Once it's done, you'll see the repository listed in your GitHub Desktop application.

+You now have a local copy of your forked copy of ThoughtSpace.

-##### Create a new GitHub repository on your local machine.
+### Create a new GitHub repository on your local machine.

 The easiest way to do this is: